-The WCB does not consider claims arising out of normal employment expectations or reasonable action taken by an employer related to management.
+The WCB does not consider claims arising out of normal employment expectations and recognizes that reasonable action taken by an employer related to management is not considered a traumatic event.

-It is the employer's responsibility to make decisions concerning hiring/firing employees, performance, corrective actions, delegation of work assignments, transfers, restructuring, promotions, demotions, layoffs, periodic workload fluctuations, assignment changes, timeline pressures, work environment, payroll discrepancies and conflict resolution.
+It is the employer's responsibility to make decisions concerning hiring/firing employees, performance corrective actions, delegation of work assignments, transfers, restructuring, promotions, demotions, layoffs, periodic workload fluctuations, assignment changes, timeline pressures, work environment, payroll discrepancies and conflict resolution.